Skip to main content

 Earning less than the lower earnings limit

-As we explain on our NIC for employees page, if you work part-time and earn less than the lower earnings limit (£123 a week or £533 a month for 2024/25) for class 1 NIC purposes, you pay no NIC (nor are treated as paying any NIC).
-This means your entitlement to contributory benefits or the state pension could be affected if you are not otherwise entitled to NI credits.
+As we explain on our National Insurance for employees page, if you work part-time and earn less than the lower earnings limit (£129 a week or £559 a month for 2026/27), you pay no class 1 National Insurance (nor are treated as having paid any National Insurance).
+This means your entitlement to contributory benefits or the state pension could be affected if you are not otherwise entitled to National Insurance credits

-For employed earnings to count towards a qualifying year for state pension purposes, they must be earnings ‘upon which primary class 1 contributions have been paid or treated as paid’ (and not exceeding the upper earnings limit).
+For employed earnings to count towards a qualifying year for state pension purposes, they must be earnings ‘upon which primary class 1 contributions have been paid or treated as paid’.
 The annual threshold for earnings to make a year a qualifying one is defined as 52 times the weekly lower earnings limit for the year.
-In 2024/25, this is £6,396 (£123 x 52).
+In 2026/27, this is £6,708 (£129 x 52).
+You can read more about how your state pension is affected by your National Insurance record on our page National Insurance and the state pension.

 Therefore, while you do not need to earn over the lower earnings limit in each and every week of the tax year, weekly earnings below this threshold (or monthly earnings below the monthly threshold, if monthly paid) will not count.
 Similarly, earnings exceeding the upper earnings limit are also ignored in working out the total amount to be tested against the annual threshold to determine whether the year is a qualifying one.
 There is no averaging in the calculation.